Your Questions About the Florida Wildlife Corridor, Answered

 The Florida Wildlife Corridor is a state-wide network of contiguous public and private lands encompassing nearly 18 million acres — more than 40% of the state!

-As of 2021, over half of the Corridor (9.6 million acres) is protected from development.
-These conserved lands in the Florida Wildlife Corridor include both natural areas and working lands.
-The remaining 8.1 million acres are yet to be conserved and, without protection, could still be converted to development.
+As of 2025, nearly 10 million acres within the Florida Wildlife Corridor are protected from development.
+These conserved lands include both natural areas and working lands, like ranches and farms.
+The remaining 8 million acres are yet to be conserved and, without protection, are at risk of development and fragmentation.

 Why should I care about the Florida Wildlife Corridor, connected or not?

-All Floridians rely on the Corridor and the economic, ecological, and adventurous gifts it gives us.
+All Floridians rely on the Florida Wildlife Corridor and the economic, ecological, and adventurous gifts it gives us.
 Through 2025, the state’s population is expected to grow by 300,000 people each year — gaining roughly the population of another Orlando annually.
-Maintaining and protecting a connected landscape is critical in light of the continued growth of Florida’s human population.
+Maintaining and protecting a connected landscape is critical given the continued growth of Florida’s human population.

 Photo by Chrissy Martinez